Charanvir/My-Todo-List-Application/README.md

 application displays and updates the time in real-time.

 The GUI application uses some additional libraries.
 It uses the os standard python module to create the .txt file on the first execution of the program.
-It also uses PySimpleGUI, which is a third party module, which is used to create the graphical user interface for users to interact with.
+It also uses PySimpleGUI, which is a third party module used to create the graphical user interface for users to interact with.

 ## Installation